okryvyts/lifetimes-book/src/intro_to_variance.md

 }
 ```

-This should be enough material to give you basic undestanding of lifetime variance.
-In general you want to prefer
+This should be enough material to give you a basic undestanding of lifetime variance.
+In general, you want to prefer
-covariant contexts, because they're the most flexible ones.
+covariant contexts because they're the most flexible ones.
 Invariant contexts usually lead to some hard
-to grasp lifetime errors because references are tightly bounded to their regions and its very hard to move them into another regions.
+to grasp lifetime errors because references are tightly bounded to their regions and it can be tricky to move them into another regions.
 We'll see such errors and learn how to deal with them in another chapters.
 For now you need to get comfortable with the variance concept.

 ## Chapter exercises

 The chapter is called `Introduction to variance` because it only gives you a reasoning why this mechanism is needed
 and a brief overview of how it works.
 There is already an awesome [Practical variance tutorial](https://lifetime-variance.sunshowers.io)
 on the Internet.
 Complete it to master the variance concept.